Index154/slideshow-gallery/README.md

 - Better looking UI
 - A toggleable way to see an image's rating without right-clicking it
 - In-app help pages?
+- A button for hiding / displaying the main menu's buttons and stuff